Netatalk/netatalk/README.md

 It is recommended to set up either a bind mount, or a Docker managed volume for persistent storage.
 Without this, the shared volume be stored in volatile storage that is lost upon container shutdown.

-Sample `docker-compose.yml` with a Docker managed volume.
+Sample `docker-compose.yml` with a Docker managed volume, using a locally built image.

 ```
 version: "3"